 This form of workplace wellness program can be an effective way to encourage healthy competition among coworkers while also team-building.
 In essence, a diet and exercise challenge encourages teams of employees to complete certain health and fitness goals during a set period of time.
 The team that adheres most successfully to the goals usually receives an incentive or other reward.

 These fitness goals can include walking a certain number of steps per day, eating from designated food groups (such as fruits or vegetables), or completing a particular workout routine.
 It’s important to note that these programs should not be mandatory, and should be orchestrated with a sense of fun: no one should be shamed or made to feel physically inadequate.

 Companies that wish to foster a greater sense of belonging among their employees while also bolstering employee health may want to consider holding onsite yoga classes.
-These classes not only provide a physical benefit, but also encourage the workforce to release stress in a healthy and regular way.
+These classes not only provide a physical benefit, but also encourage team members to release workplace stress in a healthy and regular way.

 Regular company-wide yoga classes provide a release valve that simultaneously helps employees remain physically flexible and mentally agile.
 By providing a form of low-impact yet very healthy exercise, organizations tend to see an immediate improvement not only in stress-reduction but in team communication.
 Working out with one’s coworkers can create a sense of trust and break the ice in social situations.

 Many companies are located in dense urban centers, which provides a cost-effective yet highly popular employee wellness program: biking to work.
 Encouraging employees to either walk or bike to work, even if this requires them to take public transportation, helps make exercise a regular part of their day and also reduces carbon emissions.